 - presenting them in an accessible form

-Handling the information and determining its value is only one of the aspects of BI analyst’s job.
+Handling the information and determining its value is only one of the aspects of a BI analyst’s job.
 Assessing the effectiveness of data gathering and storage and figuring out the best way of doing it is another aspect.

 After all, it is tough to maintain an effective operation if your systems are: